Buzz!: PlayStation Home

 From 27 August 2009 to 24 September 2009, an event for Buzz! took place in a special PlayStation Events Space.
 The event was called the "Buzz!
 Tomato Challenge" and used the space, Events Landing.
 Exclusive footage from the Buzz!
 World Championships grand final at La Tomatina festival in Spain was shown during the event.
 Users were able to take part in a virtual version of the real world event via the Buzz!
 Tomato Challenge pod in the re-dressed Events Landing.
 Users threw tomatoes at the enormous Buzz by answering quiz questions correctly.
 If they successfully hit Buzz ten times within the time limit, they were rewarded a Buzz!
 Tomato Head for their avatar.
 This event was only available to the European Home.

 Cameos

-Pain – One of the downloadable add-on characters for the PS3 game Pain is Buzz, with 2 different costumes to wear in the game.
+Pain – Buzz is a downloadable add-on characters for the game, and he has 2 different costumes to wear.

-LittleBigPlanet – Buzz is an add-on costumes for the game's Sackboy character.
+LittleBigPlanet – Buzz is an add-on costume for the game's Sackboy character.
 It features a Buzz skin (for his red suit), Buzz hair, Buzz glasses, and a Buzz tie.

 PlayStation All-Stars Battle Royale – Buzz is featured in the PlayStation All-Stars Battle Royale level, Dreamscape, based on LittleBigPlanet which eventually gets invaded by Buzz!.
 As the level progresses Buzz appears standing in the background.
 Buzz occasionally asks questions about PlayStation Trivia with the four answers being split up and attached onto four platforms on the level on which players must stand to indicate their choice, an incorrect answer results in a punishment such as a Cream-pie being thrown at the incorrect players.

+Astro's Playroom – The Buzz peripheral is featured as an unlockable item for the 'Labo' room, an area used to display digital collectables from PlayStation's history.
+The Buzz collectible is unlocked by finding it hidden within the SSD Speedway level.

+Astro Bot – A V.I.P.
+Bot wearing a Buzz outfit can be rescued from the level 'Shocking Behavior'.
+The bot is referred to as Quiz Master in-game.
+A Buzz!
+Buzzer (referred to as Trivia Testers) can be won inside the 'Gatcha Lab' and given to the Buzz V.I.P.
+Bot once awarded.